First Aid for Attempted Suicide

 - The highest suicide rate was noted among adults between the ages of 45 and 54.

-As these self-inflicted injuries increase so does the need to prepare for encountering someone who has attempted suicide.
+As self-inflicted injuries increase so does the need to prepare for encountering someone who has attempted suicide.
 As a first-aid provider, you have a vital role in addressing immediate medical needs.
 You can also provide clarity and support to the victim and other people at the scene.

 In 2017, guns were the most common method of death by suicide, accounting for a little more than half of all suicide deaths.
 The next most common methods were suffocation at 27.72 percent, and poisoning at 13.89 percent.